Simão & Co. Wines

 Caldwell and Ruiz Cantú met at the University of Adelaide while studying oenology.
-“We became great friends, lived together for a few years during the degree.
+“We became great friends and lived together for a few years during the degree.
 Drank a lot of good wine, ate a lot of good food and had some great times.
-In 2012, as the degree came to an end, during a particularly heavy celebratory wine night we registered a company, and decided to make some wine and send it to Mexico,” says Caldwell.
+In 2012, as the degree came to an end, during a particularly heavy celebratory wine night, we registered a company and decided to make some wine and send it to Mexico,” says Caldwell.

 “Somos, meaning ‘we are’ in Spanish, is the opposite of Juguette.
 We focus on using alternative and obscure varieties from sustainably farmed vineyards, and making them in a natural/minimal interventionist way.
-Native ferments, no additions except minimal SO2 and incorporating techniques that produce more interesting styles, such as early pressing reds, whole-bunch fermentation, skin contact and extended maceration whites and playing around with co-ferments and field blends from time to time,” says Caldwell.
+Native ferments, no additions except minimal sulphur and incorporating techniques that produce more interesting styles, such as early pressing reds, whole bunch fermentation, skin contact and extended maceration whites and playing around with co-ferments and field blends from time to time,” says Caldwell.

 For Somos, the pair work with a tapestry of growers, regions, varieties and techniques, crafting wines of surprising diversity and breadth.
 “The driving philosophy is to make delicious, approachable wines from varieties that are less familiar to many people, that we want drink, making them naturally, but in a clean and consistent way to allow everyone to enjoy them,” says Caldwell.

 “We try and experiment every vintage with different and new varieties, sometimes they work, sometimes they don’t work as well as a single varietal wine.
 We have played with so far aglianico, cortese, vermentino, garganega, verdelho, touriga nacional, tinta cão, trincadeira, parraleta, carignan, cinsault, nero d’avola, mencia, pinot meunier, cabernet franc and more… And who knows what is in store for 2021…”